“I say we…”

 GM: “It doesn’t matter,” says Westphal.
 “She was a loose end.”

-GM: “Yes,” he smiles in agreement, “though looser than any of us, as she was merely an accomplice to the crime.
-All of us are principals for having consumed half a soul.”
+GM: “Yes,” he smiles in agreement, “though the ghoul was a looser end than any of us, as she was merely an accomplice to the crime.
+All of us are principals.
+We’ve each consumed half a soul.”

 Mahmoud glares, but says nothing at Caroline’s words.